Multi-state Models For Disease Histories Based On Longitudinal Data: Challenges in Disease History Analysis

 \subsection{Dependent left-truncation}

 The multi-state process induces left-truncation because subjects enter the risk set for transition $k$ at different time points, i.e., at subject-specific state-entry times.
-An estimator for the transition-specific hazards $h_{k}(t \mid \mathbf{x}_{i,k})$ (Equation \eqref{eq:trans-specific-hazards}) therefore needs to be able to take this into account.
+For the above CKD example, a subject with CKD \textit{onset} at age 50 years is only at risk of CKD \textit{progression} after CKD onset and is thus left-truncated for CKD \textit{progression} prior to the age of 50 (see subject B in Figure \ref{fig:sample-trajectories}).
+An estimator for the transition-specific hazards $h_{k}(t \mid \mathbf{x}_{i,k})$ therefore needs to be able to take this into account.
 In general, left-truncation can be accounted for by non- and semi-parametric methods, provided that state-entry times (which represent the left-truncation times) can be assumed to be independent of event times.
 Such methods include the AJ estimator and the Cox PH model, which adjust the risk sets accordingly \citep{andersen2012statistical, zhang2009mass}.

 However, state-entry times may not necessarily be independent of event times \citep{mackenzie2012survival, cheng2015causal, wang2024doubly}: For instance, subjects with disease onset at a young age are possibly at higher risk of disease progression than subjects with late disease onset, implying dependence between truncation times and event occurrence.
 This dependence might not be linear on the log-hazard scale.